 When you invest in a Note, you are investing in an obligation of Lending Club.
-Borrowers make payments on their loans to Lending Club, and in turn, Lending Club passes those payments to investors in the Notes.
-If Lending Club were to go out of business, investors may not receive the full amount of the payments made by a borrower, or the payments may be delayed as bankruptcy or other proceedings make their way through the courts.
+Borrowers make payments on their loans to Lending Club, and in turn, Lending Club distributes payments to investors in the Notes net of fees.
+If Lending Club were to go out of business, investors may not receive the full amount of payments due and to become due on the Note, or such payments may be delayed as bankruptcy or other proceedings make their way through the courts.

 We have taken steps to ensure continuity to protect investors and borrowers if Lending Club were to go out of business.
 For example, we have executed a backup and successor servicing agreement with Portfolio Financial Servicing Company (“PFSC”).
 Under this agreement, PFSC stands ready to service borrower loans.

 Following five business days’ prior written notice from us or from the indenture trustee for the Notes, PFSC will begin servicing the loans.
 If the underlying loans are determined to be part of Lending Club’s bankruptcy estate, PFSC may not be able to make payments on the Notes.
 If our agreement with PFSC were to be terminated, we would seek to replace PFSC with another backup servicer.

 Read more about the specific risks of investing with Lending Club at: https://www.lendingclub.com/public/risk-of-investing.action.